99 Mugga Lane, Symonston, ACT

 My husband enjoys walking with a stick on the safe tracks whilst birdwatching.
 I enjoy photographing the plants and landforms.
 It is an inappropriate location for a crematorium which surely would affect the enjoyment of this natural bushland so easily accessible from the suburbs .

-31. bronwyn rose commented
+bronwyn rose

 My husband enjoys walking with a stick on the safe tracks whilst birdwatching.
 I enjoy photographing the plants and landforms.
 It is an inappropriate location for a crematorium which surely would affect the enjoyment of this natural bushland so easily accessible from the suburbs .